Reading time: 7 min.

 Health & safety regulations

 More importantly is the difference in healthcare standards and transplant practices worldwide.
 The UK has a high standard of living and healthcare, which is why many people choose to travel to the UK for a hair transplant.
-But in some countries, where these treatments are offered for a far lower price, clinics may not operate to the same standards or be subject to the same stringent EU medical regulations.

 How do I know if a clinic follows adequate health and safety rules?

-Researching the safety of foreign hair clinics is vital if you want to avoid the complications that can arise if this usually safe procedure is not carried out correctly.
+Researching the safety of foreign hair clinics is vital if you want to avoid the complications that can arise if this usually safe surgical procedure is not carried out correctly.
 Find answers to questions like:

 • Are these cheaper clinics operating in line with best medical practices?

-• Are their staff adequately trained to deal with any unforeseen developments or side-effects?
+• Are their staff adequately trained to deal with any unforeseen developments or side effects?

 • Does the clinic have the highest possible standards of hygiene and patient safety?

-Unless you’re prepared to make two trips (which would probably cancel out your cost-saving), the only way to do your due diligence for foreign clinics is to conduct thorough research online and/or speak to previous patients.
+Unless you’re prepared to make two trips (which would probably cancel out your cost-saving), the only way to do your due diligence for foreign clinics is to conduct thorough research online and/or speak to previous hair transplant patients.

-The extent to which the clinic will help you make an honest appraisal of what you’re signing up for depends largely on how reputable, professional, ethical and trustworthy they are.
+The extent to which the clinic will help you make an honest appraisal of what you’re signing up for depends largely on how reputable, professional, ethical, and trustworthy they are.
 If you’re in any doubt, it’s probably best to avoid them.

 Communication barriers

 Another important consideration is in communication.
 While many health professionals abroad will speak English, they may not have a full grasp of the language, which can make communication difficult.
-Plus, there is no possibility of arranging an initial face-to-face consultation with your surgeon, which is always important to ensure you’re comfortable with them and the procedure.

 Checking credentials